pyscf/pyscf.github.io/source/modules/pbc/multigrid.rst

 * The `MultiGridNumInt` class does not support the calculation of analytical nuclear gradients.

-* The `MultiGridNumInt2` class does not support non-orthogonal lattices, k-point calculations, meta-GGA functionals, or the computation of the TDDFT fxc kernel.
+* The `MultiGridNumInt2` class does not support k-point calculations, meta-GGA functionals, or the computation of the TDDFT fxc kernel.